yosemitebandit/vebsite/content/notes/setbot.md

 #### image recognition with OpenCV
-* I converted the webcam image to [HSV space](https://en.wikipedia.org/wiki/HSL_and_HSV) and set thresholding ranges to find bright white contours -- I tried HSL but had no luck for..reasons I can't remember
+* I converted the webcam image to [HSV space](https://en.wikipedia.org/wiki/HSL_and_HSV) and set thresholding ranges to find bright white contours -- I tried HSL but had no luck for reasons I can't remember
 * [this post on playing 24](http://arnab.org/blog/so-i-suck-24-automating-card-games-using-opencv-and-python)
 was very helpful -- I used a lot of similar techniques